Pet Weight Check

 Dr. Ernie Ward

-I hate to tell you this, but for the past 25 years I’ve been looking at a lot of pets with obesity.
+I hate to tell you this, but for the past 25 years I’ve been diagnosing a lot of pets with obesity.
 Part of the reason is due to the fact that I’m a veterinarian whose area of interest is obesity; the other part is that pet obesity is becoming more prevalent.
 This is an incredibly important issue because pets with obesity are at increased risk for developing serious weight related disorders such as diabetes, arthritis, high blood pressure, kidney disease, cancer, and more.
 We must do better.

 1) Is my pet overweight?

 As a concerned pet owner, you need to understand your pet’s weight is one of the most influential factors of longevity, quality of life, and disease prevention.
-To answer this question, your vet will likely conduct a couple of measurements, determine a Body Condition Score (BCS - see above charts), and determine your pet's current weight status.
+To answer this question, your veterinarian will likely conduct a couple of measurements, determine a Body Condition Score (BCS - see above charts), and determine your pet's current weight status.

 2) How many calories should I feed my pet each day?